thibaudclement/cs269i/docs/lecture-2.md

 <div class="summary" markdown="1">
 <strong>Recap:</strong>

-- **In theory:** DA in theory is Pareto-optimal among all matchings, doctor-optimal and hospital-worst among stable matchings, and doctor-strategyproof but not not hospital-strategyproof.
+- **In theory:** DA is Pareto-optimal among all matchings, doctor-optimal and hospital-worst among stable matchings, and doctor-strategyproof but not hospital-strategyproof.
 - **In practice:** DA is expensive (collecting preferences is costly, e.g. holistic admissions in US colleges and interview in hospitals) and preferences may not be captured by the model (e.g. matching couples).
 </div>